MicrochipTech/fpga-hls-examples/Training2/readme.md

 loop to allow multiple loop iterations to execute in parallel.
-Pipelining is a common hardware optimization to increase the throughput of a circuit that repeatedly processes data in a series of steps and achieves higher hardware utilization.
+Pipelining is a common hardware optimization to increase the throughput of a circuit that repeatedly processes data in a series of steps and achieve higher hardware utilization.
 We have already seen this kind of parallelism in the Sobel Filter tutorial as well as in the previous training on the Canny Edge Detection Filter.